The Fool Tarot Card Meanings (Upright & Reversed)

 Some readers may interpret this as literal depending on the type of tarot spread used, and many do not like this card out of fear it portrays mistakes happening, or their own foolishness.
 But The Fool is not intended as a card to mock the querent and tarot readers should exercise diplomacy when reading this card.

 To me, The Fool represents the beginning of the situation, a person full of hopes and dreams that they sometimes cannot see the wood for the trees, or in this case the cliff edge for the clouds.
-It’s a card that indicates to use caution when making your decisions, making changes to your life and really think things through.
+It’s a card that advises you to take caution when making your decisions, making changes to your life and really think things through.
 Every dream needs a solid foundation.

 The Fool has an air sign quality written all over it; sometimes playful like Gemini with a sense of youthful exuberance and dreams, other times more like Aquarius with its strong sense of independence.
 This card doesn’t mean to say never pursue your goals, but to instil some critical thinking into your plans and to listen to the voices of experience because they do have something valuable to offer.
 It can be easy to mistake these voices as criticism but helpful to remember the advice usually comes from a place of care and concern.
 Your loved ones don’t want you to make the same mistakes they did.
 But The Fool is not simply dismissive because they believe they know better, but because they are so hopelessly optimistic and in love with life that they believe nothing can go wrong.